compare

 Is Medi always a better fit than Claim.MD?

-No. For a solo biller managing a handful of providers under one tax ID, Claim.MD at $60 or $120 per month is a structurally better fit than Medi.
-The operational overhead of a billing-company operating layer is unnecessary when the "company" is one person running one practice.
-Claim.MD's clearinghouse coverage is solid — Medicare, Medicaid, Blue plans, and thousands of commercial payers — its support is US-based and highly rated, and its compliance certifications (SOC 2 Type 2, EHNAC, CAQH CORE) are more complete than Medi's current credential set.
+No. For a solo biller managing a handful of providers under one tax ID, Claim.MD at $60 or $120 a month is the better fit.
+The overhead of a billing-company operating layer is wasted when the company is one person running one practice.
+Claim.MD's payer coverage is solid (Medicare, Medicaid, Blue plans, and thousands of commercial payers), its support is US-based and highly rated, and its certifications are more complete than Medi's current set.

-Claim.MD also wins for billing companies that are genuinely clearinghouse-shopping and have a separate billing workflow system they are happy with.
-If the question is only which clearinghouse to route 837 traffic through, Claim.MD is a credible, cost-effective answer for smaller volumes.
+Claim.MD also wins for companies that are genuinely clearinghouse-shopping and already have a billing workflow system they like.
+If the only question is which clearinghouse to route 837 traffic through, Claim.MD is a credible, cost-effective answer at smaller volumes.

-Medi's structural advantages emerge when the billing company is managing five or more client practices and needs the work — not just the transactions — to live somewhere.
-The flat fee structure, the cross-practice permissioning, and the denial and ERA review surfaces are not designed for a solo biller; they are designed for a team that divides work by function and needs visibility across the full book.
-Below that scale, Claim.MD's simplicity and price are genuine strengths, not compromises.
+Medi's advantages show up at five or more client practices, when the work, not just the transactions, needs to live somewhere.
+The per-practice fee, cross-practice permissioning, and denial and ERA review surfaces are built for a team that divides work by function and needs visibility across the full book.
+Below that scale, Claim.MD's simplicity and price are real strengths, not compromises.

 Other comparisons billing companies look at

-Billing companies evaluating Claim.MD typically also consider Office Ally and Availity as clearinghouse alternatives, and look at Tebra or CollaborateMD when they outgrow Claim.MD's lighter billing tooling.
+Billing companies evaluating Claim.MD usually also weigh Office Ally and Availity as clearinghouse alternatives, and Tebra or CollaborateMD when they outgrow Claim.MD's lighter billing tooling.

-- Medi vs Office Ally — direct clearinghouse alternative; free-for-Medicare model versus Claim.MD's tiered pricing.
+- Medi vs Office Ally — direct clearinghouse alternative; free-for-Medicare model versus Claim.MD's tiers.

 - Medi vs Availity — payer-network and clearinghouse layer; useful for Anthem/Elevance connectivity.

-- Medi vs Tebra — full PM platform; typical upgrade from Claim.MD plus a separate PM.
+- Medi vs Tebra — full PM platform; the typical upgrade from Claim.MD plus a separate PM.

 - Medi vs AdvancedMD — per-provider PM with billing-company packaging.